Dybondzy/COVID_Data_Analysis/README.md

   -   Use database integration (Postgres, MongoDB, or SQLite) to store your cleaned data.
   -   Implement machine learning to enhance your topic.
   -   Your work will need a showcase—use tools such as Tableau or JavaScript to build a dashboard to present your results.
+  -   Database stores static data for use during the project Database interfaces with the project in some format (e.g., scraping updates the database) Includes at least two tables (or collections, if using MongoDB) Includes at least one join using the database language (not including any joins in Pandas) Includes at least one connection
+      string (using SQLAlchemy or PyMongo) IMPORTANT If you use a SQL database, you must provide your ERD with relationships.

  Then I shared the work I had done with the group, calling for discussion.
 Reaction called for a zoom meeting (which I quickly scheduled)